 SysCAD cannot be shutdown if it is busy solving.

 To Shutdown SysCAD:

-- Before exiting, SysCAD will prompt you to save the current project or cancel the request.
-If the project is marked as Read Only, you can save any changes using the Save as command.
+- Before exiting, SysCAD will prompt you whether to save the current project (Yes or No) or Cancel the exit request.
+If the project is marked as Read Only, you will need to save any changes using the Save As command before using the Exit command.

 For more detailed instructions on how to use SysCAD please refer to the SysCADBasicTutorial.pdf (found in the SysCAD installation folder, eg: ..SysCADxxx\Tutorial folder).
 This document is a step-by-step guide to assist the user when learning to build a SysCAD project.
 This is also a useful reference document for all SysCAD users.

 This document covers many topics, including the following: